 It’s finally happening.
 A sleeping ghost station in Paris’ revered 6eme arrondissement; just a few steps from iconic French cafés and the world’s first luxury department store; a forgotten metro stop is finally going to be transformed, slated to become the city’s hottest new underground restaurant.

-If this all kind of talk rings a bell, it’s because in 2013, promising mayoral candidate Nathalie Kosciusko-Morizet proposed a similar project when she released sketches of her plans to reclaim the city of light’s abandoned stations.
+If this all kinda rings a bell, it’s because in 2013, promising mayoral candidate Nathalie Kosciusko-Morizet proposed a similar project when she released sketches of her plans to reclaim the city of light’s abandoned stations.
 The plans presented grand and innovative makeovers for 10 of the city’s neglected stations– think pools, theatres, galleries, and nightclubs…

 Unfortunately, Nathalie Kosciusko-Morizet was never elected and it never came to fruition.
 Fast-forward to 2017 when the current mayor, Anne Hidalgo launched a similar idea with a contest for designers, architects and urban planners to “Reinvent Paris”.
 Three abandoned metro stations, two defunct underground nightclubs, a forgotten art nouveau shopping arcade, an old Renault garage, the old Air France HQ at Les Invalides, a disused water reservoir, and a post office– were just a few of the 34 incredible hidden sites of Paris being chosen as a creative canvas for reinvention.